Air rifles are favorites for shooting competitions around the world, as well as for small game and plinking.

 1. UTG Mil-Dot Airgun Scope

-This is a fixed magnification scope, with a 4X-32mm lens set.
+This is a fixed magnification eyepiece, with a 4X-32mm lens set.
 It’s limited to a smaller range, but very effective within it.
 It has some of the highest reliability ratings, because it’s simple and has fewer moving (breakable) parts.
 It’s one of the cheapest air-gun scopes available, and still has really impressive adjustments including parallax compensation and a reticle that works on the mil-dot tactical system.
 It has bright, clear imaging with precise adjustments within its set range.
 We’d recommend it for short range hunting of birds and small varmints.

 4X power is enough for most close-range air rifle shooting.
 It’ll get you shooting 1-inch groups out to 50+ yards, with minimal adjustment needed.

 Unlike our other recommendations, this one has a fixed power lens set.
 While that means it has limited parameters of vision, the fixed lenses reduce the number of moving and delicate parts.
-That makes this one more durable than other scopes–an important factor when fitting a scope to an air rifle.
+That makes this one more durable than other scopes–an important factor when fitting one to an air rifle.
 It’s one less thing to worry about breaking!

-For such an inexpensive scope, it has the same basic build quality specs as scopes costing twice as much!
+For such an inexpensive scope, it has the same basic build quality specs as models costing twice as much!
 The canister is made from aluminum, and completely sealed with O-rings.
 The interior is filled with nitrogen for fog, water, and shock-proofing.

 The lenses are also well-built, with sapphire coatings on the outside surfaces.